Comparing public health outcomes of interventions

 Running a counterfactual scenario using the Vacamole model

-• 1 in a million individual are infectious (and not vaccinated) at the start of the simulation
+• One in every million individuals (0.0001%) is infectious (and not vaccinated) at the start of the simulation

-• The contact matrix for the United Kingdom has age bins:
+• The contact matrix for the United Kingdom has the following age bins:

 There is no vaccination scheme in place